Get started

 • --ssh Run a Tailscale SSH server, permitting access per the tailnet admin's declared access policy, or the default policy if none is defined.
 Defaults to false.

-For a complete list of available flags, see the tailscale up article.
+For a complete list of available flags, refer to the tailscale up article.

 down

-down disconnects from Tailscale.
-This command is the same as choosing to disconnect from or quit a Tailscale GUI client.
+Disconnect from Tailscale.
+Running this command is the same as choosing to disconnect from or quit a Tailscale client.

 tailscale down